 If fitness is a relative thing, it cannot be detected and proven that natural selection is the mechanism to produce more offspring, and therefore the new trait spreads in the population.
 Therefore, evolution is a tautology.
 It cannot be proven right.

-What is the relation of mutations in the genome, and the number of offsprings ?
-What mutations are responsible for the number of offsprings produced ?
-If the theory of evolution is true, there must be a dectectable mechanism, that determines or induces or regulates the number of offspring based and due to specific genetic mutations.
+What is the relation between mutations in the genome, and the number of offspring?
+What mutations are responsible for the number of offspring produced?
+If the theory of evolution is true, there must be a detectable mechanism, that determines or induces, or regulates the number of offspring based due to specific genetic mutations.
 Only a specific section in the genome is responsible for this regulation.

 There are specific regions in the genome responsible for each mechanism of reproduction, being it sexual, or asexual reproduction, that is:

 1. regulation and programming of sexual attraction ( hormones, pheromones, instinct, etc.)

 2. frequency of sexual intercourse and reproduction